gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-perspective.md

 <img class="webgl_center" src="resources/orthographic-vs-perspective.png" />
 <div class="webgl_center">orthographic vs perspective</div>

-I'll be honest, I'm having a hard time thinking how to explain the next few steps so here goes.

 It turns out WebGL takes the x,y,z,w value we assign to gl_Position in our vertex shader and divides it by w automatically.